jxxcarlson/blockParser/README.md

 # The BlockParser Project

+**Contents**

+1. Introduction
+2. Example Language
+3. Definition of Family **P**
+4. Configuring a Language

+## 1. Introduction

-The aim of this project is to develop a modular parser for a family of block-structured markup languages. e.g., Markdown, or the language illustrated below.
-Such languages are parsed by a pair of functions
+The aim of this project is to develop a modular parser for a family of block-structured markup languages which we shall call **P**.
+Examples are  Markdown, and the language illustrated below.
+In section 2 we give a formal definition.

+Languages in **P** are parsed by a pair of functions

 ```elm
     blockParse : Array String -> Tree Block